dspetukhov/data-quality-automated-evaluator/README.md

 #### `date_column`

+This value defines the column in data to calculate target average, which is class balance in machine learning binary classification problems.
+The calculation result will be shown in the `Overview` section of the markdown report.
+It is not obligatory to specify this value.

 #### `time_interval`

 This value is used to divide the date or datetime range in `date_column` into equal intervals.
 The division implemented with [polars.Expr.dt.truncate](https://docs.pola.rs/api/python/stable/reference/expressions/api/polars.Expr.dt.truncate.html).